 Shared experience of a tragedy is common among tragicrafters, and several people I spoke to had lived near Sandy Hook Elementary School at the time of the shooting.
 "The impact the tragedy had on lives here in Connecticut was incredible.
 We feel we can relate as other communities around the world experience tragedies as well," said Lisa.

 Danielle Beerli feels a close connection to Europe, after living in Madrid and Switzerland when she was young, before returning to raise a family in her hometown in Connecticut.
 She has visited Paris three times and recently bought a "Peace for Paris" T-shirt from SideStreetprint, a T-shirt shop on Etsy.
 Along with the "Pray for Paris" top, Sidestreetprint's "Je suis Charlie" T-shirts have been selling particularly well since the attacks in November.

-Perhaps it has to do with context—with the internet being the perfect platform for people to complain anonymously, to air their grudges against tragicrafting with thousands of miles of fibre optic cable between them and whoever it is they're railing against.
-After all, are these tragicrafting items really any different to the tricolor flags on sale outside Wembley Stadium before the England vs. France match on November 17, or the worldwide rush to add the French flag to Facebook profile pictures?
+Perhaps it has to do with context – with the internet being the perfect platform for people to complain anonymously, to air their grudges against tragicrafting with thousands of miles of fibre optic cable between them and whoever it is they're railing against.
+After all, are these tragicrafting items really any different to the tricolour flags on sale outside Wembley Stadium before the England v France match on the 17th of November, or the worldwide rush to add the French flag to Facebook profile pictures?

 Etsy, for its part, remains committed to freedom of expression.
 When I asked them about the ethical side of tragicrafting, a spokesperson said: "Art is incredibly subjective, and what is offensive to one is not necessarily offensive to others.
 We do not condone profiting from tragic events, but we do value artistic and creative responses to the emotions that surface at these times."